booz-allen-hamilton/agile-playbook/plays/2_Value.md

 ## Play - Share a vision inside and outside your team

 The vision is the foundation upon which product decisions are made.
-When at critical junctures, turn to the visiosn to help determine which direction will help the vision become a material reality.
-At the team and individual level, the vision provides a common mission to rally around, and help understand the long term goals, as well as incremental goals.
+When at critical junctures, turn to the vision to help determine which direction will help the vision become a material reality.
+At the team and individual level, the vision provides a common mission to rally around, and help understand the long-term goals, as well as incremental goals.

 ###Practice - Product Vision Statement
 The vision for the project should be encapsulated in a Product Vision Statement created by the product owner.
 Akin to an ‘elevator pitch’, or quick summary, the goal of the Product Vision Statement is to communicate the value that the software will add to the company.
 It should be clear and direct enough to be understood by every level of the effort, including project stakeholders.
-The Vision Board by Roman Pichler is nice, simple template for forming this statment (http://www.romanpichler.com/tools/vision-board/)
+The Vision Board by Roman Pichler is nice, simple template for forming this statement (http://www.romanpichler.com/tools/vision-board/)

 //TODO image of vision board from that link